 Global cheese producers looking to minimize the carbon intensity of their products can find help in Chr.
-Hansen’s second-generation coagulant CHY-MAX® M, enabling cheese producers to get more cheese out of their milk.
+Hansen’s coagulant CHY-MAX® series, enabling cheese producers to get more cheese out of their milk.

 The carbon footprint of cheese

 There are several sources of greenhouse gas emissions (GHG) in making a high-quality cheese for the worldwide market.
 The largest share, however, can be attributed to milk production at the dairy farm and is a direct result of methane emissions from dairy cows and manure as well as from nitrous oxide from fertilizers.
 With nearly 10 kilos of milk needed to produce 1 kilo of cheese, the carbon footprint of cheese quickly adds up.

 As a result, a growing number of leading dairy companies are working closely with farmers to lower the carbon intensity of milk.
 There are many ways to do so – the farmers can alter the feed composition to reduce methane, manage fertilizer to limit excess nitrogen and continue aiming for more efficient milk production.
 Likewise, dairy companies are also looking for ways to optimize their own production, e.g., by investing in energy optimization, changing their product mix or through better utilization of waste streams.